Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch2_cft_functions/ch2_predefined_varaibles.md

 ---
 title: "CFTUTIL predefined variables"
 linkTitle: "CFTUTIL predefined variables"
 weight: 290
----A number of variables are predefined in CFTUTIL for the catalog fields.
+--- A number of variables are predefined in CFTUTIL for the catalog fields.
 These variables can be used in all of the batch programming commands.

 Each variable begins with the underscore character _.
 For example, to display the IDTU value of a transfer, specify: